funkelab/motile/docs/source/extending.rst

 To create our new variables, we simply return a list of all pairs of edges we wish to have a variable for in :func:`instantiate
-<motile.variables.Variable.instantiate>`.
+<motile.variables.Variables.instantiate>`.
 However, declaring those variables
 alone is not sufficient.
 To give them semantic meaning, we also have to make sure that our edge-pair variables are set to 1 if the two edges they represent have been selected, and 0 otherwise.
 To that end, we also add constraints that are specific to our variables by overriding the :func:`instantiate_constraints
-<motile.variables.Variable.instantiate_constraints>` method, such that our
+<motile.variables.Variables.instantiate_constraints>` method, such that our
 variables are linked to the already existing :class:`EdgeSelected
 <motile.variables.EdgeSelected>` variables.